vuejs/docs/src/guide/instance.md

 ## The Root Component

-The options passed to `createApp` are used to configure the **root component**.
-That component is used as the starting point for rendering when we **mount** the application.
+The options passed to `createApp` are used to configure the <b>root component</b>.
+That component is used as the starting point for rendering when we <b>mount</b> the application.

 An application needs to be mounted into a DOM element.
 For example, if we want to mount a Vue application into `<div id="app"></div>`, we should pass `#app`: